tomjwells/coti-node-monitoring/README.md

 # 🏃 Running the Monitoring Stack

 If you followed the <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a>, you will already have a network called `gateway` running.
 You can check the Docker networks with `docker network ls`.
-If this network is not created, or your node is running with systemd, you can create the `gateway` network with
+If your node is running with systemd, or the network was not created somehow, you can create the `gateway` network with

 ```
 docker network create --driver=bridge --attachable --internal=false gateway